 Add Packaging As You Go

-MANY of the beautiful, branded, custom packaging examples you see on our gallery, began as plain, unprinted stock packaging.
+You can see several examples of DTC packaging for startup businesses on our gallery.
+MANY of the beautiful, branded, custom packaging examples you see began as plain, unprinted stock packaging.
 If you are just starting out, and only need 50-100 boxes, then you will likely want to find a stock packaging solution and use stickers or labels for branding.
 We typically recommend waiting until you have at least 200 orders or subscribers per month, and ideally 300-400 before taking the custom packaging plunge.
 Keep in mind our MOQ is 1,000 for any custom box or insert, or higher, depending on the application and graphic requirements.
 The good news is that you can always add as you go.
 Meaning, you can start with 1,000 boxes, and then add an insert for a box in a subsequent order.
 Or start with outside printing and add printing on the interior later.

 It’s quite common to see a company launch with custom packaging, only to change their company name, address, tagline, logo or design some months down the road.
 (In fact, Salazar Packaging underwent a rebranding just after 6 months after starting up).
 Keep in mind that for flexographic printing, each color you print inside/outside requires a print plate.
 Print plates typically cost between $600-800 each, and any change to your design or box size will require new print plates.
 This is not to discourage you from buying custom printed packaging, but to encourage you to try to plan your graphic designing around this potential issue and to take advantage of low-cost branding options.
 Keep in mind that a color change is a low to no-cost option to maintain your graphics while getting a fresh look to your packaging.